Escape to the woods!Newbourne Woodland Campsite

 Can we have a camp fire or a BBQ?

 Yes, there is a camp fire zone where you can light fires in the fire pits which are available for your use.
 We cannot allow fires to be lit in any other areas for safety reasons.
 Only logs bought from us can be used on campfires.
 BBQs can be borrowed at no extra charge – please leave them clean and as you would wish to find them.
 Logs and charcoal are available to buy on site.
 There are fire buckets scattered around the site, fire extinguishers and fire beaters in the Elephant Shed.
-Please use the fire guards supplied with the fire pits when you are away from your camp fire, even temporarily.

 Are dogs allowed?